song31/comix-server/INSTALL.md

 ## Manual installation (optional)

 This section describes how to install comix-server manually without using installer. **If you already installed comix-server using installer, skip this section.**
 Most of the Apache configuration will be done on the Linux shell so you need to prepare an SSH client to connect to your Synology server.
-Any command starting with “DistStation>” in this guide should be run on the shell in the Synology server.
+Any command starting with "DistStation>" in this guide should be run on the shell in the Synology server.

 - Connect to your Synology NAS as *root* using an SSH client.
 The password of the *root* account is same as the admin user's in DSM.